Concept Title: Return

 The following topic explains the difference in return on equity and return on invested capital.

-ROE is simply her net profit divided by the equity she invests.
+To arrive at ROE we simply divide her net profit by the equity she invests.
 In this case:

 ROE = 50/100 = 50.0%